Supporting future academic leaders

 UTS Chancellor’s Research Fellowships (CRF) are awarded to outstanding early career researchers who wish to develop their research, teaching and learning, management and communication skills to become the next generation of academic leaders.
 In addition, the sister scheme, the Chancellor’s Indigenous Research Fellowship (CIRF), aims at attracting and retaining outstanding Indigenous early career researchers.
-For more information about the indigenous scheme, please visit CIRF page.
+Find out more about the Indigenous scheme.

 The Fellowship offers:

-- A four-year combination research and teaching appointment
+- A fixed term four-year research focused appointment

-- Academic starting salary from Level B, Step 2 ($123,389 as of 1 March 2025) plus 17 per cent employer-provided superannuation contribution
+- Academic starting salary from Level B, Step 2 ($129,760 plus 17 per cent employer-provided superannuation contribution)

 - Research project funding of up to AUD $50,000